mariasori/thought-book/README.md

 ## Description
-The purpose of this challegne was to create an an API for a social network that uses a NoSQL database.
+The purpose of this challenge was to create an an API for a social network that uses a NoSQL database.
+Thought Book is a social network API where users can share their thoughts, react to friend's thoughts, and create a friend list.
+The application uses Express, Node, MongoDB and Mongoose.

 ## Table of Contents
 - [Description](#description)